awslabs/ml-io/README.md

 #### PyPI

-ML-IO is not available in PyPI due to technical challenges involved in supporting non-Python dependencies in pip environments.
+MLIO is not available in PyPI due to technical challenges involved in supporting non-Python dependencies in pip environments.
 [See the blog post](https://uwekorn.com/2019/09/15/how-we-build-apache-arrows-manylinux-wheels.html) of Uwe L. Korn from the Apache Arrow project to learn more about the issues they faced with pip and why they dropped their official support for it.
 These are the very same issues our team has faced and the reason why do not support pip/wheel at the moment.

 ### From Source
-> Unless you want to contribute to ML-IO we strongly recommend installing it in binary form as described above.
-Building ML-IO from scratch involves setting up a specific development environment and can be a tedious task if you are not comfortable with various tools and technologies (e.g. toolchains, CMake, C++).
+> Unless you want to contribute to MLIO we strongly recommend installing it in binary form as described above.
+Building MLIO from scratch involves setting up a specific development environment and can be a tedious task if you are not comfortable with various tools and technologies (e.g. toolchains, CMake, C++).

-Instructions on how to build ML-IO locally can be found [here](doc/build.md).
+Instructions on how to build MLIO locally can be found [here](doc/build.md).

 ## Getting Started
-ML-IO currently supports reading three data formats: CSV, Parquet, and RecordIO-Protobuf.
+MLIO currently supports reading three data formats: CSV, Parquet, and RecordIO-Protobuf.

-Datasets read with ML-IO can be converted into NumPy arrays, SciPy COO matrices, pandas DataFrames, TensorFlow tensors, PyTorch tensors, and MXNet arrays.
-Below we show some examples on how to read and convert data with ML-IO.
+Datasets read with MLIO can be converted into NumPy arrays, SciPy COO matrices, pandas DataFrames, TensorFlow tensors, PyTorch tensors, and MXNet arrays.
+Below we show some examples on how to read and convert data with MLIO.

 ### Reading CSV Files as NumPy Arrays